antonfirsov/docs/2020/05-May/winforms-16.7-pr1/winforms-blog-16.7Pr1.md

 ## Give us your feedback!

 Your feedback is important to us!
 Please report issues and send feature requests via the Visual Studio Feedback channel.
-Use the "Send Feedback" icon in Visual Studio top-right corner as shown below and specify that it is related to the "WinForms .NET Core" area.
+Use the "Send Feedback" icon in Visual Studio top-right corner as shown in the following image and specify that it is related to the "WinForms .NET Core" area.

 ![Giving feedback directly from Visual Studio](feedback.png)